garlpoon/Weather-Data-System/README.md

 in the folder containing the code.

 # Current Issue
 The data being analyzed is not being organized and presented properly.
-It needs to be worked out.
+It needs to be worked out if project is continued.

 # Use
 The user should gather data day by day to provide more data for the program.